jordanschupbach/octra/README.md

 ---

-Octra is a C library that is bound variety of languages, including Python, R, and JavaScript.
-It is meant to be used as a template for similar projects that need to provide bindings to multiple languages.
+Octra is a C project that has bindings for a variety of languages, including Python, R, and JavaScript.
+It is merely meant to be used as a kickstart template for similar projects that need to provide bindings to multiple languages.
 As such, it is permissively licensed under the Unlicense.

+It uses CMake as the build system, and Just as a task runner.
+The project maintains a nix flake for easy development and testing.

-## :bluecar: Test drive (nixos)
+##  Test drive 🚗 (nixos)

 To build the project